 The rice is sometimes eaten with just vegetables but can also be served with meat.
 Plantains are also a favorite ingredient and they can be fried and boiled to sit as a side with your meal.
 Finally, empanadillas are like empanadas, but they have a thicker crust.

 This means that you must be conscious of how much you spend on drinks when you’re in Puerto Rico.
-Drinks cost an average of $6, but the price can be as high as $8+ in the resort areas.
 The cost can really add up and negatively affect your spending budget if you don’t keep track of your tab.

 How to Get Around